Scientists: Wind, drought worsen fires, not bad management

 “Natural factors and human-caused global warming effects fatally collude” in these fires, said wildfire expert Kristen Thornicke of the Potsdam Institute for Climate Impact Research in Germany.

-While there are multiple reasons behind the fires’ severity, “forest management wasn’t one of them,” University of Utah fire scientist Philip Dennison said.
+Multiple reasons explain the fires’ severity, but “forest management wasn’t one of them,” University of Utah fire scientist Philip Dennison said.

 Most Read Nation & World Stories